Language Classes BlogThe latest news and updates with our language classes from Bright Owls including course information.

 Until next time,

-Bright Owls delivers a wide range of language courses all year round, French, German, Spanish, Italian and Portuguese being the most popular.
-We also teach English as a Foreign Language (EFL), Polish, Russian upon request.
-Our courses are for total Beginners to Intermediate and Advanced students, in the daytime or evening.
+Bright Owls delivers a wide range of language tuition all year round.
+Spanish, Italian and Portuguese being the most popular.
+We also teach English as a Foreign Language (EFL).
+Tuition is for total Beginners to Intermediate and Advanced students, in the daytime or evening.

 Once we've been in contact with you to discuss course start dates and times, etc, we'll ask you for our standard course deposit of £50.00 to secure your language course place.
 You can use our PayPal button link to pay your deposit.